 - Helping us to attract future funding for environmental growth

 The pilot completed at the end of May 2021, with an initial draft now sent to Defra.
 You can read Defra’s reflections on the pilots.
 Government will now be drafting statutory guidance for the production of Local Nature Recovery Strategies, drawing on the lessons from the pilot.

 - Draft Cornwall Local Nature Recovery Strategy | Plain text version

 - Appendix 1: Cornwall State of Nature analysis

 If you require this in an alternative format, please get in touch with us at [email protected].

 This is just a first draft.
 We will be undertaking a lot more engagement and consultation later this year so that many more people locally can have their say, as well as evaluating the impacts the draft might have.
-The timescales for this depend upon the progress of the Environment Bill and the release of statutory guidance.
+The timescales for this depend upon the release of statutory guidance for the new Environment Act.
 The draft will then be revised and updated as we move towards adoption.

 Action for nature doesn’t need to wait for the strategy however.
 You can get involved and take action for nature now.